About ACCESS Pegasus

 We have Jupyter based training notebooks available that walk you through creating simple diamond workflow (and more complex ones) using the Pegasus Python API and executing them on ACCESS resources.

-Get Started with ACCESS Pegasus
+Getting Started with Pegasus

 All registered users with an active allocation automatically have an ACCESS Pegasus account.